5 Crazy In-Depth Steps for Setting Boundaries + Worksheets

 Why is this the most important step?

 Your 5 core values are the bedrock of who you are.
 When you know your values, you know who are at your core.

 Knowing your values is the first step for setting boundaries because they help determine what you are not willing to compromise on.

 One of my top values is authenticity.

 Knowing I value authenticity helps me set boundaries because I know I only want people and things in my space that don’t make me compromise that value (i.e. fake people need not apply).

 If I didn’t know authenticity was a core value, I might be more willing to let inauthentic people in my life.

 When you have people in your space that don’t align with or respect what you value, you can get caught up in managing that drama instead of on what’s best for you.

 Now that you know the importance of values (and maybe have an idea of your own), you can proceed to step 2, using your values to create personal boundaries.

 2. Use your values to find your personal boundaries

 Turning your top values into personal boundaries has a few simple steps.

 For each of your core values, you want to figure out the three things:

 What will you allow in your space given this value?

 What will you tolerate in your space (but don’t like) given this value?

 What won’t you allow in your space given this value?

-You can use the setting boundaries worksheet in the worksheet packet I designed to help keep track of your answers to each question.
+I created a setting boundaries worksheet to help you keep track of your answers to each question.

 Below is an example of the setting boundaries worksheet that I filled out based on my values to help guide you.